YamamotoLabUCSF/Genotypes/README.md

 ##### <span style="color:mediumorchid">Anaconda (Optional: Python 3 with Jupyter Notebook in one)</span>

-Option 2) To install Python 3 and Jupyter Notebook (together as part of Anaconda package)
+Option 2) Install Python 3 and Jupyter Notebook (together as part of Anaconda package)

 * [Anaconda (with Jupyter Notebook) Download & Installation](https://jupyter.readthedocs.io/en/latest/install/notebook-classic.html) https://jupyter.readthedocs.io/en/latest/install/notebook-classic.html
 	* Download Anaconda with Python 3, and then follow installation guidelines and prompts when you double-click the downloaded package to complete installation.